-- Investments:
+- Investments;

-- Revenue recognition;
+- · Revenue recognition;

-- Research and development costs;
+- · Research and development costs;

-- Valuation of long-lived assets;
+- · Valuation of long-lived assets;

-- Restructuring charges; and
+- Restructuring charges;

-- Stock compensation.
+- · Stock compensation; and

+- · Convertible debt and derivative accounting

 Investments.
-We account for investments in accordance with Statement of Financial Accounting Standards ("SFAS") No. 115, Accounting for Certain Investments in Debt and Equity Securities.
 We carry our investments at their respective fair values.
 We periodically evaluate the fair values of our investments to determine whether any declines in the fair value of investments represent an other-than-temporary impairment.
-This evaluation consists of a review of several factors, including the length of time and extent that a security has been in an unrealized loss position, the existence of an event that would impair the issuer's future repayment potential, the near term prospects for recovery of the market value of a security and our intent and ability to hold the security until the market values recover, which may be maturity.
+This evaluation consists of a review of several factors, including the length of time and extent that a security has been in an unrealized loss position, the existence of an event that would impair the issuer's future repayment potential, the near term prospects for recovery of the market value of a security and if we intend to sell or if it is not more likely than not that the we will be required to sell the security before recovery of its amortized cost basis.
 If management determines that such an impairment exists, we would recognize an impairment charge.
 Because we may determine that market or business conditions may lead us to sell a short-term investment or marketable security prior to maturity, we classify our short-term investments and marketable securities as "available-for-sale."
 Investments in securities that are classified as available-for-sale and have readily determinable fair values are measured at fair market value in the balance sheets, and unrealized holding gains and losses for these investments are reported as a separate component of stockholders' equity until realized.
 We classify those marketable securities that may be used in operations within one year as short-term investments.
 Those marketable securities in which we have both the ability to hold until maturity and have a maturity date beyond one year from our most recent consolidated balance sheet date are classified as long-term marketable securities.